 This theory, expressed by Albert Bandura, highlights the idea that people learn from one another, through observation, imitation and modelling.
 According to him, human behaviour is directly linked with a continuous reciprocal interaction between cognitive, behavioural and environmental influences.
+Thus, we’d need a learning community where to practice all these, getting the most of social interaction.

 Further, the theory describes three types of modelling stimuli: